-U.S. President Donald Trump has reportedly been invited to tour the Japan Maritime Self-Defense Force’s (JMSDF) largest flattop, the helicopter carrier JS Kaga, the lead ship of the Izumo-class, during his visit to Japan in late May.
+U.S. President Donald Trump has reportedly been invited to tour the Japan Maritime Self-Defense Force’s (JMSDF) largest flattop, the Izumo-class helicopter carrier JS Kaga, during his visit to Japan in late May.

 According to “bilateral sources,” Trump will be accompanied by Japanese Prime Minister Shinzo Abe for the inspection of the Kaga, The Mainichi newspaper reports.
 The visit is set to take place at the Yokosuka JMSDF base in Kanagawa Prefecture during the U.S. president’s state visit to the country from May 25 to 28.

 Abe and Trump’s inspection of the JS Kaga will “send a message to China,” a Japanese government source was quoted as saying by The Mainichi daily.
 Trump and the First Lady of the United States, Melania Trump, will be Japan’s first state guests in the new imperial era “Reiwa” following Emperor Naruhito’s ascension to the throne on May 1.Enjoying this article?
 Click here to subscribe for full access.
 Just $5 a month.